MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_WorkingWithSecurityDefaults.md

 ## Lab scenario

 You must configure the Azure Active Directory security default settings in your organization.
+    **This is a completely optional lab!!**  You can turn on / off Security Defaults, just to find out where the menu option is.
+But the key points to remember are from the training.
+Note that if you turn on Security Defaults, and do not disable it, later labs involving Conditional Access will not work.

 #### Estimated time: 5 minutes